 Savings from this move would be redirected to Innovate UK, the agency responsible for grant-funding innovation in the UK, and “the National Investment Bank”.

 According to HMRC’s annual R&D Tax Credits report, there were 7,285 RDEC claims between 2016 and 2017 (the latest period HMRC has figures for).
-That’s 14% of the number of claims filed, but a substantial 42% of the tax credits paid out.
+That’s 14% of the number of claims filed but a substantial 42% of the tax credits paid out.

 R&D Tax Credits are more beneficial to small and medium companies.
 But the RDEC scheme provides a valuable incentive for larger businesses.
 Additionally, more than £200 million in tax credits were paid out to SMEs who were required to claim through the RDEC scheme.
-So, eliminating the scheme altogether could unintentionally harm smaller companies who need tax credits to fuel growth.
+So, eliminating the scheme altogether could unintentionally harm smaller companies that need tax credits to fuel growth.

-The Liberal Democrats’ Manifesto – ‘Stop Brexit.
+The Liberal Democrats Manifesto – ‘Stop Brexit.
 Build a Brighter Future’

 The Liberal Democrats’ manifesto promises to “support the growth of new jobs and businesses in the tech sector by allowing companies to claim R&D tax credits against the cost of purchasing datasets and cloud computing.”
 This policy would expand the tax credits scheme, benefitting many tech companies who are investing in data and cloud-based technology.